jnozzi/cocoadev.com/SiteContent/General/MethodSwizzling.markdown

    // we now have to look up again for the methods in case they were not in the class implementation,
    //but in one of the superclasses.
 In the latter, that means we added the method to the class,
-   //but the Leopard [[APIs]] is only 'class_addMethod', in which case we need to have the pointer
+   //but the Leopard General/APIs is only 'class_addMethod', in which case we need to have the pointer
    //to the Method objects actually stored in the Class structure (in the Tiger implementation,
    //a new mlist was explicitely created with the added methods and directly added to the class;
    //thus we were able to add a new Method AND get the pointer to it)